 Eczema is also known as atopic dermatitis and is a chronic skin condition that causes areas of the skin to become red, itchy, dry, and sometimes even cracked and leathery.
 Eczema can appear on any part of the body.
 This condition typically starts in early childhood but can occur at any age.
-Eczema is a long-lasting condition that tends to flare up periodically.
-Eczema is often linked with people who have a family history of atopy, which refers to the genetic tendency to develop allergic diseases like asthma and hay fever.
-Oftentimes those who develop eczema as infants or young children can outgrow the condition before adulthood.
+Eczema is a long-lasting condition that tends to flare up periodically and is often linked with people who have a family history of atopy, which refers to the genetic tendency to develop allergic diseases like asthma and hay fever.

 What Causes Eczema?

-Eczema often runs in families, there are some genes that cause some people to have sensitive skin.
+Eczema often runs in families.
+Some genes cause some people to have sensitive skin.
 People with an overactive immune system may develop eczema.
 In some children, certain food allergies may play a role in causing eczema.
 It is not exactly known what specifically causes eczema, but it most often resembles an allergy.
 It is currently thought that eczema is caused by a combination of factors that could include:

 - Abnormal function of the immune system